 Contest terms and conditions

-Within this Term are six important periods of time or specific dates:
+Within this Term are several important periods of time or specific dates:

-- Promotion of prize winners: Immediately following announcement on October 1, 2021, up to and including December 31, 2022 (“Promotion Period”).
+- Promotion of prize winners: Immediately following public announcement of winners on or about October 26, 2022, up to and including December 31, 2022 (“Promotion Period”).

-All submissions for the Tales of Triumph Contest must be in English or French.
+All submissions for the Contest must be in English or French.

-The following must all be true during the Term in order for a company to be eligible for the Tales of Triumph Contest:
+The following must all be true during the Term for a company to be eligible for the Contest:

 - the company must have a place of business located in Canada;